 When you're arrested for most crimes, there aren't any penalties unless you're actually convicted of the offense (either by entering a plea or being found guilty at trial).
 But if you're lawfully arrested for a DUII, there can be administrative consequences—such as license suspension and fees—regardless of whether you're ultimately convicted of the crime.
 And if you're convicted of a DUII, you'll face additional criminal penalties.

 If you're lawfully DUII arrested for a first-offense DUII and chemical testing shows you have a BAC of .08% or more within two hours of driving, you'll typically be facing a 90-day administrative license suspension, even if you aren't subsequently convicted of a DUII.
-And if you refuse to submit to a chemical test in violation of Oregon's implied consent laws, your license will likely be suspended for a year.
-A DUII conviction also carries a one-year license suspension.

 Drivers convicted of first-offense DUIIs are required to have ignition interlock devices (IIDs) on their vehicles for one year after completing their license suspension period.
 IIDs are also required to obtain and drive with a hardship permit (for driving to and from work, medical appointments, and substance abuse treatment) during the period of license suspension.
 The driver will be responsible for paying the costs of having the IID installed and maintained.

 When a driver is convicted of a first-offense DUII, the judge must sentence the driver to serve a jail sentence or perform community service.
 A jail sentence for a first offense can range from two days to one year.
-If the judge orders communities service, it must be at least 80 but no more than 250 hours.
+If the judge orders community service, it must be at least 80 but no more than 250 hours.

 For most first-offense DUIIs, the minimum fine is $1,000, plus a $255 conviction fee.
 However, if your BAC was .15% or more within two hours of driving, your fine will be at least $2,000.
 The maximum fine, in either case, is $6,250.
 The maximum fine is raised to $10,000, however, if you had a passenger in your vehicle who was under 18 years old and you were at least three years older than the passenger.